koenige/zzform/inc/readme.txt

 			add_only: only allow to add record, do not show anything else (add new record-link, list table, ...)
 			edit_only: only allow to edit record, do not show anything else (add new record-link, list table, ...)
 			show: only view records
+			edit_details_only: do not edit main record, allow only detail records to be edited, no deletion and adding possible
 		$zz_conf['heading']			optional: h2-heading to be used for form instead of $zz['table']
 		$zz_conf['heading_text']	Textblock after heading
 		$zz_conf['heading_sql']		['heading_sql'][$where_id, without tablename] = zz['fields'][n]['sql'] where n is the index of the field corresponding to the key